 A sense of humor.

-Some of the most successful families involved in foster care and adoption are ones who are able to laugh-off situations that, “to the outside world,” seem concerning.
+Some of the most successful families involved in foster care and adoption are ones who can laugh-off situations that, “to the outside world,” seem concerning.
 A sense of humor is vital in maintaining emotional health and, in many ways, can be very grounding and healing when dealing with behavioral issues.

 Foster care and adoption are some of the most incredible experiences families can have.
 It is humbling, refining, challenging, and completely worth it.
 The characteristics listed above are just a few to think about when considering foster parenting and adoption.